What is an Adapted Physical Education Specialist?

 |District of Columbia||$67,310|

-Tools & Technologies Used by Adapted Physical Education Specialists
+What Tools do Adapted Physical Education Specialists Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Adapted Physical Education Specialists: